flarum/docs/docs/extend/update-2_0.md

 The search system has been refactored to allow for more flexibility and extensibility, and to further simplify things, the separate concept of filtering has been removed.

 ##### <span class="breaking">Breaking</span>
 * The old system decided between using the model filterer and the model searcher based on whether a search query `filter[q]` was provided.
-The new system does not hae filterers anymore, but the distinction is still present, the only difference is that the default database search is always used when no search query is provided.
+The new system does not have *filterers* anymore, but the distinction is still present, the only difference is that the default database search driver is always used when no search query is provided.
+* If you have a class extending `AbstractFilterer` (a filterer) you should now extend `AbstractSearcher` instead (a searcher).
+If you already have a searcher for the same model, you can remove the filterer.
+Filters can be assigned to the searcher class.
 * Gambits have been removed from the backend.
 There are only filters now per model searcher.
-The concept of gambits has been moved to the frontend.
-See the [search documentation](/extend/search) for more details.
+The concept of gambits has been moved to the frontend instead.
+See the [search documentation gambits section](/extend/search#gambits) for more details.
 * Some namespaces have been changed or removed.
 The classes within `Flarum\Query` have been moved to `Flarum\Search`.
 The classes within `Flarum\Filter` have been moved to `Flarum\Search\Filter`.
 The `FilterState` class has been removed, you should use the `SearchState` class instead.
-*

 ##### <span class="notable">Notable</span>
 * A new search driver API has been introduced.
 Checkout the [search documentation](/extend/search) for more details on how to use it.
 * You can now get the total search result count from `SearchResults`.